DanielRobert1/otp-generator/README.md

 ```

-You have control to update the setting at otp-generator.php config file but you control while generating also

 ## Advance Usage

+In addition to configuring otps from the otp-generator.php config file you can also configure it directly

 ```php
 use DanielRobert\Otp\Otp;